 - 8.04 COMPENSATORY LEAVE.
 See the section of this manual under the main heading Work Schedule and Time Reporting, specifically the section on "Overtime Compensation," for information about earning compensatory time and using compensatory leave credits. - 8.05 SICK LEAVE.
 An employee with accrued sick leave may use it if the employee is absent from work due to: - 1.
 Personal illness or physical or mental incapacity; - 2.
 Medical, dental, or optical examinations or treatments; - 3.
 Medical quarantine resulting from exposure to a contagious disease; or - 4.
 Illness of a member of the employee's immediate family who requires the employee's personal care and attention.
-For this purpose, immediate family is defined as the employee's spouse, child(ren), domestic partner (must include list of verified documents) or any other relative of the employee who resides in the employee's household and is dependent on the employee for care.

-a.Certificate of Informal Marriage (\$40 cost) obtained from the County Clerk's Office b.Joint Tax Return
+For this purpose, immediate family is defined as the employee's spouse, child(ren), domestic partner (must include list of verified documents) or any other relative of the employee who resides in the employee's household and is dependent on the employee for care. - verification documents consist of: - a.
+Certificate of Informal Marriage (\$40 cost) obtained from the County Clerk's Office - b.
+Joint Tax Return the employee's first month of employment.
+If an employee is absent with permission because of illness during the first month of employment, the missed number of hours pay will be subtracted from the employee's regular pay before a paycheck is issued.
+Sick leave may be taken in 15- minute increments.